-- Fool's Mate - This is the fastest way to a checkmate and it capitalizes on a few key mistakes by your opponent.
+- Fool's Mate: This is the fastest way to checkmate, and it capitalizes on a few key mistakes by your opponent.

-- Forks - Knights are the best pieces for 'forks' because they can take out two opposing pieces in one move.
-However, every piece on the board has forking ability.
+- Forks: Knights are the best pieces for forks because they can take out two opposing pieces in one move.
+However, every piece on the board has a forking ability.

-- Pins - You can also 'pin' your opponent's pieces in and you can use your queen, rooks, and bishops to pull of this powerful move.
+- Pins: You can also pin your opponent's pieces in, using your queen, rooks, and bishops to pull of this powerful move.

-- Skewers - Just the opposite, a 'skewer' is when you force a valuable piece to move and at the same time your rival leaves a lesser piece vulnerable to attack.
+- Skewers: The opposite of a pin, a skewer is when you force a valuable piece to move, and at the same time, your rival leaves a lesser piece vulnerable to attack.

 Choose Your Strategy

 No chess player can calculate an entire chess game from beginning to end.
 Even the best computer programs running on the fastest hardware can only "see" a limited number of moves ahead.
-Beyond what we can calculate, we must rely on strategy to guide us in finding the best plans and moves in a given position.
+Beyond what you can calculate, you must rely on strategy to guide you in finding the best plans and moves in a given position.

 Your First Moves Are Important